wy15/docker-cloudflare-ddns/README.md

     * Include - All zones
 5. Complete the wizard and copy the generated token into the `API_KEY` variable for the container

-## Multiple Domains

-If you need multiple records pointing to your public IP address you can create CNAME records in CloudFlare.

-## IPv6
+## IPv6 Support

-If you're wanting to set IPv6 records set the envrionment variable `RRTYPE=AAAA`.
-You will also need to run docker with IPv6 support, or run the container with host networking enabled.
+If you're wanting to set IPv6 records set the environment variable `RRTYPE=AAAA`.
+Ensure your network supports IPv6.

 ## Docker Compose